• Skip to primary navigation

 What is pad pak?

-Pad pak, also know as pad pak ruam is a traditional Thai dish of stir fried vegetables.
-It uses an Asian cooking method and can be made with vegetables, meat, and fish.
+Pad pak, also know as pad pak ruam is a traditional Thai dish of stir fried vegetables that is popular in Asia.
+It can be made with vegetables, meat, and fish.

 Why you will love this recipe:

-• This pad pak thai recipe is full of flavour with the most delicious homemade pad pak sauce recipe.
+• This pad pak thai recipe is full of flavour with the most delicious homemade pad pak sauce.
+It tastes just as good as what you would find in Thai restaurants!

 Ingredients and substitutions:

-ingredients for making pad pak stir fry in bowls
+The ingredients for making pad pak stir fry separated into small bowls.

-• Stir fry vegetables - you can either cut your own fresh vegetables or buy a bag of pre-cut stir fried veggies to make this recipe.
-I normally make this recipe with broccoli, carrots, sugar snap peas, bell peppers and corn but you can easily change up the vegetables to make this dish your own.
+• Stir fry vegetables - you can either cut your own fresh vegetables or buy a bag of pre-cut mixed vegetables to make this dish.
+I normally make this recipe with broccoli, carrots, sugar snap peas, bell peppers, and corn but you can easily change up the vegetables to make this dish your own.

-• Soy sauce or coconut aminos - you can use either of these to form the base of the sauce on this Thai stir fried vegetables recipe.
+• Soy sauce or coconut aminos - you can use either of these to form the base of the stir-fry sauce on these Thai stir fried vegetables.

-• Fish sauce - to add a bit more flavour to the sauce.
-If you are vegan you will need to omit the fish sauce from the recipe.
+• Fish sauce - to add a bit more flavour to the Thai style sauce on these veggies.

-• Honey or maple syrup - either of these natural sweeteners will work to make this stir fry veggie sauce.
+• Honey or maple syrup - either of these natural sweeteners will work to sweeten the sauce on this Thai veggie stir fry and keep it refined sugar free.

-• Ginger - ginger adds some delicious flavour and a little spice to this recipe.
+• Ginger - ginger adds even more flavour and a little spice to this recipe.

 • Chili flakes - to add just a bit of heat to the sauce on this veggie recipe.
 You can easily omit these if you want a more mild stir fry sauce.

-• To make this recipe Whole30 compliant, omit the honey/maple syrup from the sauce.
+• To make Whole30 compliant: omit the honey/maple syrup from the sauce.

-• To make this dish paleo, be sure to use coconut aminos and a paleo compliant fish sauce.
+• To make this dish paleo: use coconut aminos and a paleo compliant fish sauce.

-First, place all the sauce ingredients into a bowl and stir well to combine.
+1. Step 1: First, place all the sauce ingredients into a small bowl and stir well to combine.
 Then set the sauce aside while you start making the vegetables.

 • Stir the vegetables frequently while they are cooking so they cook evenly and don't stick to the bottom of the pan.